 - My original recipe called for solid Crisco.
 It is a very old recipe and back in the day, solid Crisco was often used in baked goods.
 I decided to test this recipe with butter, then liquid shortening and I felt that liquid shortening added the most moisture.
 I ruled out butter because I felt it added heaviness to the bread and with the overwhelming flavor of pumpkin, I could not really taste the butter flavor.

-If you love Fall recipes, you need to add this Pumpkin Bread to your Fall baking repertoire!!
+If you love Fall recipes, you need to add this Pumpkin Bread recipe to your Fall baking repertoire!!

 This Pumpkin Bread is moist and flavored with warm Fall spices.
 It’s made here with nuts, but fee free to add chocolate chips if you prefer.